TAIsRich/chuwa0403/ShortQuestions/hw5.md

 # HW5

 ## 1. What is generic in Java? and type the generic code by yourself.
+Generics means parameterized types.
+Using Generics, it is possible to create classes that work with different data types

+* Generic Method: Generic Java method takes a parameter and returns some value after performing a task.
+* Generic Classes: A generic class is implemented exactly like a non-generic class.
+The only difference is that it contains a type parameter section.

+Please see: `MavenProject/tutorial/src/main/java/com/chuwa/t01_generics`

 ## 2. Read those codes and type it one by one by yourself. the push the code to your branch.
 Please see `MavenProject/tutorial/src/main/java/com/chuwa/t06_java8`

 ## 3. practice stream API at least 3 times
 Please see  `MavenProject/stream-api-exercises-main/src/test/java/space/gavinklfong/demo/streamapi`

 ## 4. Practice Optional methods at least 2 times
+Please see `MavenProject/tutorial/src/main/java/com/chuwa/optional_exercise`

 ## 5. Write the Singleton design pattern include eager load and lazy load
 ### Lazy